(odd effects)

 Thena Jones (50s) Married to Barrett.
 Aware, grounded, empathetic.
 Very little gets past her.
 She wants Barrett to step outside his curtained-off-world and into the real world.
 She sees Cady as the opportunity to get him there.

-“The strength of the narrative is its originality.
+The strength of the narrative is its originality.
 This is a unique, singular story with a particular selection of elements which combine in a manner that has not been done in any other film.
-That is noteworthy and reflective of a writer with a voice and the courage to express it.”
+That is noteworthy and reflective of a writer with a voice and the courage to express it.

-”It’s a movie, not just another screenplay!
+It’s a movie, not just another screenplay!
 OddFX speaks to the perseverance of the human spirit and explores the essential and universal question of rebuilding life and learning to trust again.
-It approaches a difficult subject and tells a story in a compelling and commercially viable way, never missing a beat. “
+It approaches a difficult subject and tells a story in a compelling and commercially viable way, never missing a beat.

-Michael Urban, AFI Faculty Lead, Screenwriting & Senior Lecturer
+— MICHAEL URBAN, AFI Faculty Lead, Screenwriting

 director’s statement

-What years of research led me to understand is that, too often, the burden of ending male violence against women has been placed solely on survivors.
+What years of research led me to understand is that, too often, the burden of ending male violence against women has been placed on victims and survivors.
+If women alone could stop male violence, we would have done so centuries ago.
+Male violence is a male problem.
+Abusers don’t listen to women.

 OddFX challenges all the good men out there who want to help but don’t know how not to be bystanders.
 It asks them to listen, confront the consequences of inaction, and recognize that being part of the solution can be as simple as speaking up.